FWDekker/mommy/README.md

 <details>
 <summary>📯 release</summary>

-[`main`](https://github.com/FWDekker/mommy/tree/main) always contains the latest stable version. to release a new version, just use the [deploy action](https://github.com/FWDekker/mommy/actions/workflows/cd.yml), which can be activated using a `workflow_dispatch` event~
+[`main`](https://github.com/FWDekker/mommy/tree/main) contains the latest in-development version. when the version in `main` is ready to be released, just use the [deploy action](https://github.com/FWDekker/mommy/actions/workflows/cd.yml), which can be activated using a `workflow_dispatch` event~

+[`latest`](https://github.com/FWDekker/mommy/tree/latest) contains the most recently released version. this version can be considered stable. when a new version is deployed as described above, the `latest` branch is fast-forwarded automatically. you should **not** update the `latest` branch manually!

 <b>release checklists</b>